UPO-Sevilla-Fco-Javier-Lobo-Cabrera/clustering_trait_proteins/data_analysis/README.txt

 Note 1: Linux OS is required for the execution of certain scripts.
+It has been tested in Debian Ubuntu.
-Note 2: The scripts need of an input file (pdb_entry.txt) which can be downloaded from RCSB using FTP.
+Note 2: The scripts need of an input file (pdb_entry.txt) which can be downloaded from RCSB PDB using FTP.

 In the directory already_computed_results there are already generated results.
 Nevertheless, to generate your own execution follow these steps: